 This means you need to communicate clearly and firmly.
 For example instead of “tidy up”, you could say “all toys in the toy bin”.
 Using “okay” at the end of your sentences gives your child the impression that he has a choice.
 Being firm means saying something like “This is our last game.
 When we’re done, it’s time to go brush your teeth.”

 There is no one way to discipline, and two kids will not necessarily respond to the same discipline technique in the same way.
 What matters most is how well you are able to develop an effective “discipline toolbox” that is in line with your child’s personality and your own.
-If you need help, the “Mindful discipline Email course” provides a step-by-step guide to help you eliminate specific misbehavior, and practical tools and resources you can start using immediately.
+If you need help, the Discipline Bundle has all the resources you need to eliminate specific misbehavior.
+It is filled with science-backed tools and resources you can start using immediately.

 Autonomy granting is a term development psychologists use to refer to the transfer of decision-making power from parents to their children through parent-controlled processes.